merenlab/merenlab.org/courses/PFLS/index.md

 `#` – Comment

 Everything after `#` on a line is ignored by BASH.
-It is mostly useful when writing shell scripts.
+It is mostly useful when writing shell scripts as you will see soon.

 ```sh
 ## This is a comment